dlosch/Timer/README.md

 3. **Pause**: Tap "Pause" to temporarily stop the timer
 4. **Resume**: Tap "Start" again to resume from where you paused
 5. **Reset**: Tap "Reset" to clear the timer and start over

+### Docs view

+Open the "Docs" view to read Markdown documents from `/docs`:

+- The list of documents comes from `docs/index.json` (array of `{ file, title }`).
+- Files are fetched from `./docs/` and rendered to HTML.
+- Code blocks are highlighted via highlight.js.
+- Works offline through the service worker cache.

+Renderer details:

+- Prefers the bundled `marked.js` (or CDN `marked`) if present.
+- If `marked` is missing or fails, it automatically falls back to `markdown-it` via CDN.
+- When all else fails, it shows escaped source in a `<pre>` block so content remains visible.

 ## Deployment